-Bel Air’s central location as the County seat has earned the Town the slogan as “The Heart of Harford,” with the various County and State agencies, regional medical facilities, shopping, entertainment and recreation opportunities conveniently placed within easy access for citizens of Harford County.
-The Town’s excellent schools, safe and clean neighborhoods, and historic district add to its appeal for residents and businesses.
+Bel Air's central location as the County seat has earned the town the slogan "The Heart of Harford."
+It has various County and State agencies, regional medical facilities, shopping, and entertainment, easily accessible for citizens of Harford County.
+The town's excellent schools, safe and clean neighborhoods, and historic district add to its appeal for residents and businesses.
+Great hiking trails are found here, along with independent breweries and pubs.

 Abingdon is an unincorporated community in Harford County, Maryland.
 It lies 25 miles northeast of Baltimore, near the Bush River.